“A little consideration, a little thought for others, makes all the difference.”

 When I heard my good friends, the Kelleys, had come to the rescue of HHS students who might struggle to pay the KHSAA requisite, $10 fee, to attend Friday night’s first-round, playoff game; I can’t profess much surprise.
 What an utterly Kelley, and Christian, thing to do.

-Then again, that is pretty much what the Kelleys always do-the Christian thing.
-Whether it is support KPGFootball‘s efforts to promote and advance local kids to next-level, football experiences; buy uniforms for the junior pro football league; or buy $5000 worth of tickets to Friday night’s game with instruction these tickets should be handed out amongst the students; that is just inherently and instinctively the “Kelley-thing” to do.
+The Kelleys have (once again) done what the Kelleys always do-the unspeakably generous thing, the Christian thing.
+Whether it is support KPGFootball‘s efforts to promote and advance local kids to next-level, football experiences; buy uniforms for the junior pro football league; or buy $5,000.00 worth of tickets to Friday night’s game with instruction these tickets be distributed among the students; that is all just inherently and instinctively the “Kelley-thing” to do.

-Steven Kelley is as steadfast as an oak, as constant as a sunrise, and as kind hearted as a small child.
-That is true in spite of our colliding at home plate 51-years ago.
+Steven Kelley is as steadfast as an oak, as constant as a sunrise, and as kind hearted as a child.
+That is true in spite of our colliding at home plate over half a century ago.

 This is Friday Night Fletch, reporting for KPGFootball, reminding you to PLAY THROUGH THE WHISTLE!